{{ propApi.closeIcon }}

 How do I apply for a licence?

-To apply for an individual contractor licence (or qualified supervisor certificate) you will need to complete an application form and lodge it at a Service NSW centre.
-You can book an appointment online.
+To apply for an individual contractor licence (or qualified supervisor certificate) for the relevant category of work you will need to complete an application form and lodge it at a Service NSW centre.
+You will also need proof of identity documents, and any other documents identified in the application form.

-An application fee will be payable at the time of lodgement and you will also be required to provide documentation supporting your application, such as:
+An application fee will be payable at the time of lodgement of the licence application.

 Special requirements for companies and partnerships